The Right Way To Take Meeting Notes

 Business arising out of the Minutes

-This is merely a report of action taken as the result of decisions made at the last meeting.
 In no case, of course, should any discussion have taken place.
-E.g. Mrs. Sule reported that her husband is willing to lend his hall for the convention on the 6th September.
+E.g. Mrs. Sule reported that her husband is willing to lend his hall for the convention on the 6th of September.
 Mr. Godswill reported that Sir John regrets he is unable to open the Convention.
-The secretary reported that S. & S. caterers can supply lunch at N500 per head for the convention”.

 Reports (if any): From sub-committees, treasurer, etc., e.g. “the chairman of the Association reported that …..”

-Further Items: Then follows a record of the result of discussion on other items of business before the meeting, e.g. “A resolution was proposed by Mr. Musa and seconded by Mr. Chidi and carried, “that the words, at a weekly wage of N5000, be added.’
+Further Items: Then follows a record of the result of a discussion on other items of business before the meeting, e.g. “A resolution was proposed by Mr. Musa and seconded by Mr. Chidi and carried, “that the words, at a weekly wage of N5000, be added.’
 The amended resolution: “That a new cleaner be employed at a weekly wage of N5000′ was carried by a large majority.”
-E.g. “The question of a new bus for was discussed but no decision was reached”.
+E.g. “The question of a new bus was discussed but no decision was reached”.

 After being drafted, the minutes should be shown to the chairman for approval and are then dealt with in one of two ways: